Send the link below via email or IMCopy

 One lagoon can be designated the “high” lagoon, and the other the “low” lagoon.

-At low tide, some power generated by the emptying high lagoon can be used to pump water out of the low lagoon, making its level even lower than low water.
-The energy required to pump down the level of the low lagoon is then repaid with interest at high tide, when power is generated by letting water into the low lagoon.
+1. At low tide, use power generated by the emptying high lagoon to pump water out of the low lagoon, making its level even lower than low water.

 The average power per unit area of tidal lagoons in British waters could be